mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativeNetRequest/rulecondition/index.md

     - The entries must consist of only ASCII characters.
     - Use [punycode](https://en.wikipedia.org/wiki/Punycode) encoding for internationalized domains.
 - `excludedRequestMethods` {{optional_inline}}
-  - : An array of {{WebExtAPIRef("declarativeNetRequest.RequestMethod")}}.
+  - : An array of `string`.
 List of request methods that the rule does not match on.
 Only one of [`requestMethods`](#requestmethods) and `excludedRequestMethods` should be specified.
 If neither of them is specified, all request methods are matched.
 - `excludedResourceTypes` {{optional_inline}}
   - : An array of {{WebExtAPIRef("declarativeNetRequest.ResourceType")}}.
 List of resource types that the rule does not match on.
 Only one of [`resourceTypes`](#resourcetypes) and `excludedResourceTypes` should be specified.
 If neither of them is specified, all resource types except `"main_frame"` are blocked.
 - `excludedTabIds` {{optional_inline}}